ggeoffrey/scenarii/README.md

+# This project is a work in progress
+Expect some bugs.
+Issues and pull requestes are very welcome !

+Require Java 8.
+Last stable can be found [here](target/scenarii-1.0-SNAPSHOT-jar-with-dependencies.jar).

+# Scenarii
-Be precise when you explain people how to do something on a computer, or you will end up in this situation :
+Be precise when you explain people how to do something on a computer, or you will end up with this situation :

 ![Press any key to continue](doc/img/any_key.jpg)

-# Scenarii

 A small cross-platform utility to record your screen as GIFs or quickly take screenshots.
 You can then commentate them, provide some data, compress the whole thing and mail it or publish it as an `.html` page.